Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Single network vs. committee

 \section{Single network vs. committee}

 As mentioned in Section~\ref{sub:ensemble}, combining outputs of multiple similar neural networks is shown to improve the eventual outcome.
-Motivated by this, we employed a committee of ten networks with the same architecture but having different initial weights and training with different random batches.
+Motivated by this, we employed a committee of 20 networks with the same architecture but having different initial weights, and training with different random batches and augmentation on-the-fly.
 In practice, the likelihood model of inference described in Section~\ref{sub:lyanna-inference} can be built for each individual network in the committee the same way as for the committee itself since the procedure relies purely on the predictions of the network(s) from the validation set.
 Hence, it is possible to compare the posterior constraints of an individual network with that of the committee.
-We present a comparison of the committee with the best-performing member network in \autoref{fig:single-vs-committee} and \autoref{tab:chi2_committee_vs_best} for our test set of spectra from the fiducial thermal model.
-The constraints by the committee are 5.6\% tighter than the best network in FoM and the value of $\chi^2_\mathbf{\Delta}$ is slightly smaller for the committee than for the best-performing network.
-Even though $N_{\sansa} = 10$ is statistically a small number of sample members in a committee, the aggregate results of the ensemble are still somewhat better than the best-performing network, conforming to the popular findings.
+We present a comparison of the committee with the best-performing member network (defined as the one leading to the posterior constraints with the highest FoM of all the individual networks) in \autoref{fig:single-vs-committee} and \autoref{tab:metrics_committee_vs_best} for our ``original'' test set of spectra from the fiducial thermal model.
+The constraints by the committee are $\sim$ 4\% tighter than the best network in FoM and they are slightly more accurate as well.
+Even though $N_{\sansa} = 20$ is statistically a small number of sample members in a committee, the aggregate results of the ensemble are still a little better than the best-performing network, conforming to the popular findings.